Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 2. Madison Heights includes Chapter 20 Drain debt in the millage.
 Many other Cities do not, including this instead in the Water and Sewer rate billed to residents.

 3. Madison Heights provides full service emergency medical services through our Firefighters/AMET.
 Many other communities run volunteer fire departments with private ambulance service.

 After determining that no other expenses could be eliminated without drastically changing services, City Council directed staff to develop a millage proposal that would provide long-term stability to the City and increase public services and quality of life.

-Staff looked at all millages currently levied and found the Library millage and millage restoration millages were expiring next year.
-In order to combine these millages into a public safety millage and ask the voters to consider a millage once, staff developed Proposal MH.
-Proposal MH replaces the library millage, millage restoration millage and combines in two other millages for vehicles and advanced life support.
+Staff looked at all millages currently levied, and found the Library millage and millage restoration millages were expiring next year.
+In order to combine these millages into a public safety millage and ask the voters to consider just one millage increase, staff developed Proposal MH.
+Proposal MH replaces the library millage, millage restoration millage and combines two other millages for vehicles and advanced life support.
 It also provides funding for increased public safety including personnel and equipment and quality of life services as determined through resident input.

 If the millage proposal passes, the millage would be effective on the July 2020 summer tax bill.
 Increased public safety staffing and infrastructure maintenance and equipment purchases for public safety would be included in the FY 2020-21 budget.
 We would start the recruitment process for six new public safety positions (3 firefighters, 2 patrol officers, 1 dispatch) shortly after the millage passes, in early January 2020.
 Enhanced recreation and development projects and special events would be included as decided by City Council and can vary by year based on the needs and desires of the community through the budget process.